 A coalition of Southern Sydney councils has made a commitment to prioritise recyclables in procurement and to use their collective purchasing power to procure recycled materials from regional areas.

-A Memorandum of Understanding signed by the eleven member councils of the Southern Sydney Regional Organisation of Councils (SSRCO) also pledges to work together in creating a regional procurement framework and guidelines to drive the development of a circular economy.
+A Memorandum of Understanding signed by the eleven member councils of the Southern Sydney Regional Organisation of Councils (SSROC) also pledges to work together in creating a regional procurement framework and guidelines to drive the development of a circular economy.

 Joint regional procurement by a significant number of councils is expected to create sufficient demand to influence market development beyond the capabilities of individual councils and allow councils to cost-effectively procure safe, high-quality materials.